tze088/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests for a <u>list of groups (UC6)</u>.
-2. User requests to show details for a specific group.
+1. User requests to <u>view a specific group's details (UC8)</u>.
-3. SC shows the user the details for the specified group
+2. SC shows the user the details for the specified group
 3. User adds notes to the group.

     Use case ends.